jack-brind/flashcards/src/tips/javascript/array-map.md

-# Array .map()
+# Array map()

-The <code>.map()</code> method is used to transform a given array and create a new array (which is a shallow copy) of the results.
+The <code>map()</code> method is used to transform a given array and create a new array (which is a shallow copy) of the results.
 It is ideal for tasks like formatting, calculations, or extracting properties from objects.

 Example usages are: